AlienWashim/AlienWashim/README.md

 - 👀 I’m interested in ... programming languages
 - Expart in Java, C, C++, Assembly language
-- Also in HTML, CSS, JavaScript, PHP and SQL
+- Also in HTML, CSS, JavaScript, PHP and SQL, Operating System and Computer networking
-- 🌱 I’m currently learning ...
-Operating System and Computer networking
+- 🌱 I’m currently learning and working on Software development along with Computer and Cyber Security ...
 - 💞️ I’m looking to collaborate on ...
-Java programming language,Operating System and Computer networking
+Java programming language,Operating System, Computer networking and AI based technology...
 - 📫 How to reach me ... ws.akram330@gmail.com

 <!---